infsci2711/MultiDBs-INotebook-IPython-Extention/README.md

-# ipython-extension
+# MultiDBs-INotebook-IPython-Extention
+This is the customized ipython Extention
-This is ~/.ipython folder in Jiadong Wu's computer Only used in Advanced Database course for Group 5
+Used in Advanced Database course for Group 5

 # How to set-up
+Download these folders and replace the files in original ipython(In mac: ~/.ipython/) folders.